-Months before the Jammu Muslims would be massacred mercilessly, Srinagar hosted a secret meeting of Indian princes who decided to turn Poonch into the first slaughter ground ahead of making Jammu a mortuary for Muslims in Nov 1947.
+Months before the Muslims of Jammu would be massacred mercilessly, Srinagar hosted a secret meeting of Indian princes who decided to turn Poonch into the first slaughter ground ahead of making Jammu a mortuary for Muslims in November 1947.

 Years later, when the mad violence thawed, the secret Srinagar meeting—perhaps the making of the massacre—was alluded by Muhammad Ibrahim Khan, ex-President of Azad Kashmir, in his book, The Kashmir Saga.

 That October had sent the Dogra Maharaja Hari Singh, his Durbar and his mourning Maharani packed from Srinagar.

 Upon reaching Jammu, the fallen monarch’s queen decried the lost of the throne to Muslims in Kashmir and at once stirred the ‘massacre mood’.

 Other than Tara Devi’s laments, the defeat of Dogra army at Poonch and other parts of Pir Panjal had created a grudge against Muslims.

 However, in that secret Srinagar meeting, the erstwhile Hindu princes in connivance with RSS had chosen Poonch for a reason.

 In spring 1947, the Maharaja’s administration took over the erstwhile Poonch jagir — an area bordering the Rawalpindi district of West Punjab and the Hazara district of the North-West Frontier Province in Pakistan — under its direct control and imposed some taxes.

 The brazen decree triggered an uprising in Poonch, which eventually led to the First Kashmir War fought between India and Pakistan, and the formation of Azad Kashmir.